 Please note that we are developing a new Ethics Learning Programme, assessment and scenarios.
 The programme, assessment and webinars that you have access to from this webpage and within your training file will be available until 31 December 2021.

-The new programme, assessment and scenarios will be available from 1 September 2020.
 We recommend that you continue on the programme, assessment and webinars that you have access to, especially if you are part-way through your learning.

 If you recently registered as a student and would like to transfer over to the new resources, speak to your employer and they will confirm this with us.
 If you transfer over to the new programme, either as a recently-registered student or from 1 January 2022 (if you haven't completed the programme, webinars and assessment available to you here), credit will not be awarded for the learning completed in the current programme, which means you will need to start the new programme, scenarios and assessment from the very beginning.;